 How it works

-A straightforward review process built around scope, testing, and follow-through.
+A straightforward review process built around planning, testing, and follow-through.

 What stays explicit